leanprover/fp-lean/functional-programming-lean/src/dependent-types/typed-queries.md

 ### Recursion and Universes, Revisited

-The convenient structuring of rows as tuples comes at a cost: the fact that `Row` treats its two base cases separately means that functions that use `Row`s but are defined recursively over the codes (that, is the schema) need to make the same distinctions.
+The convenient structuring of rows as tuples comes at a cost: the fact that `Row` treats its two base cases separately means that functions that use `Row` in their types and are defined recursively over the codes (that, is the schema) need to make the same distinctions.
 One example of a case where this matters is an equality check that uses recursion over the schema to define a function that checks rows for equality.
 This example does not pass Lean's type checker:
 ```lean